maxkllgg/masc/README.md

 See `help(masc)` for details and examples using this package.

-### Requirements
+### Recommended packages

-This package requires gurobi, which offers free academic licenses.
+The default implementation of this package uses gurobi, which offers free academic licenses.
 For more information, see the following link:

  https://www.gurobi.com/products/optimization-modeling-language-resources-support/r/